hyung-hwan/qse/qse/doc/page/awk-lang.md

    + codepage: *cp949*, *cp950*, *utf8*, *slmb*, *mb8*
-   + ctimeout, atimeout, rtimeout, wtimeout: the number of seconds. effective on socket based streams only. you may use a floating-point number for lower resoluation than a second. a negative value turns off timeout.
+   + ctimeout, atimeout, rtimeout, wtimeout: the number of seconds. effective on socket based streams only. you may use a floating-point number for lower resolution than a second. a negative value turns off timeout.

 See this sample that prints the contents of a document encoded in cp949.